pinga-lab/magnetic-ellipsoid/README.md

 to the authors.
 See `LICENSE.md` for the full license text.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the [*Geoscientific Model Development (GMD)*](http://www.geoscientific-model-development.net/).
+The authors reserve the rights to the article content, which is currently submitted for publication in [*Geoscientific Model Development (GMD)*](http://www.geoscientific-model-development.net/).